burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Works in Progress

-Race and Support for Multi-Racial Democracy. (with Ismail K. White & Lafleur Stephens-Dougan )
+Race and Support for Multi-Racial Democracy. (with Ismail K. White & Lafleur Stephens-Dougan).

 Post-Affirmative Action and Intergroup Relations. (with LaFleur Stephens-Dougan).